Skip to main content

 # API Base URL: http://localhost:11434/v1

 Important: local models currently lag the frontier models by about 5 to 10 percentage points.
-They're enough for simple tasks (CRUD APIs, tests, refactorings), but for complex architecture reasoning, Claude Opus 4.8 or GPT-5.5 still hold a clear edge.
+They're enough for simple tasks (CRUD APIs, tests, refactorings), but for complex architecture reasoning, frontier models like Claude Fable 5, the new Opus 5 (successor to Opus 4.8), or the GPT-5.6 family still hold a clear edge.

 2026 Trends: Where the Market Is Heading